spdx/license-namespace-test/README.md

 # license-namespace-test
-Test repository for the license namespace
+This repository is for testing purposes only.